-Many real estate investors use the equity they have in their home to finance their purchase.
+Many real estate investors use the equity they have in their homes to finance their purchases.
 Unfortunately, an equity loan is secured by your home, and if you default on the loan the lenders can attach a lien on that home.
 Although this is normally fine as far as it goes, real estate lines of credit are actually better by offering a number of different advantages.

 Once Financing Has Been Received